DOA454/voiceAssistant/Readme.md

 #### LLM

-GPT-J : "Ask anything any prompts" will answer questions with few lines of answers.
+Llama : "Ask anything any prompts" will answer questions with few lines of answers.